sandbox-bio/sandbox.bio/src/content/datepro-01-unix-shell/steps/Step01.md

 be canceled, but instead it is executed without the second single quote and therefore a syntax error will be shown on our display.

-Other useful key combinations are the **Ctrl-l** that when pressed cleans the terminal display, and the **Ctrl-Insert** and **Shift-Insert** that when pressed copy and paste the selected text, respectively.
+Other useful key combinations are the **Ctrl-L** that when pressed cleans the terminal display, and the **Ctrl-Insert** and **Shift-Insert** that when pressed copy and paste the selected text, respectively.